 Of the ten (10) concerts, at least three (3) must be selected from the list of approved Faculty and Guest Artists Recitals.
 Attendance at faculty and guest artist events will be verified.
 Students may not count an event in which they are a performer.
 The applied teacher must approve off-campus events.
 (See also RECITAL CLASS ATTENDANCE.)

 COURSEWORK AT OTHER INSTITUTIONS

-Normally, every music major will perform in at least one music ensemble per semester.
+Each music major (BA or BM) will perform in at least one music ensemble per semester.
 Students who are completing directed student teaching or involved in internships will be excused from ensemble during the affected semester, but must still complete a total of 8 credits in ensemble for graduation.
 Summer ensembles can be used to satisfy degree requirements only with the approval of the applied teacher, area ensemble conductor, advisor, and Director of Undergraduate Studies.
 Students receiving music scholarships are required to participate in ensembles as assigned.

 I. Bachelor of Arts

 There must be at least 4 credits of participation in the major ensemble most closely related to the student's applied area included within the total of 8 credits.
 Major ensemble participation for BA keyboard and guitar majors will usually be in choral ensembles.
 There must be at least one credit of chamber music ensemble within the total of 8 credits.

 II.
 Bachelor of Music

 Voice majors must complete at least six (6) credits of major choral ensemble and at least two (2) credits of opera workshop.